markgyoni/geopol/docs/Mods/Immersive_Mods/Immersive_Engineering.md

 The Coke Oven makes Coal Coke and Creosote Oil.
 Coal Coke is pretty useful, but Creosote Oil is actually required to progress; you'll need Treated Wood for a lot of things.

 You can make an Improved Blast Furnace after producing a bit of steel with your crude blast furnace.
 The improved version allows automated inputs and outputs.

+## Electricity!

+(RF) Redstone Flux is supposedly magical, but in Immersive Engineering it acts a bit like electricity.
+There are three voltages: **low**, **medium** and **high** at **256 IF/t**, **1024 IF/t**, and **4096 IF/t** respectively.
+Different voltages shouldn't connect; if they do, very bad things will happen.

+There are Wire Connectors and Wire Coils.
+Wire Coils are what transmit RF, but they aren't actually blocks; they're entities.
+Wire Coils always require Wire Connectors to exist and to transmit power.
+Wire Connectors are actual blocks that exist in the world.
+There are also Wire Relays, which are used to split power between multiple Wire Coils.

+From this point on, you'll want an Engineer's Wire Cutters.
+It's how you disconnect Wire Coils.